-The intelligent retention filter is always active for your services, and it keeps a proportion of traces to help you monitor the health of your applications.
-All service entry spans are indexed for the traces kept by the intelligent retention filter.
+The Datadog intelligent retention filter is always active for your services, and it keeps a representative selection of traces without requiring you to create dozens of custom retention filters.

-- A representative selection of errors, ensuring error diversity (for example, response code 400s, 500s).
+- A representative selection of errors, ensuring error diversity (for example, response status code 400s, 500s).

-Spans indexed by the intelligent retention filter are not counted towards the usage of indexed spans, and hence do not impact your bill.
+Note: Spans indexed by the intelligent retention filter are not counted towards the usage of indexed spans, and so do not impact your bill.

-If there are specific tags, or attributes for which you want to retain more spans than what Intelligent Retention retains, then create your own retention filter.
+If there are specific tags or attributes for which you want to index more spans than what diversity sampling retains, then create your own retention filter.

 Create your own retention filter

 Decide which spans are indexed and retained for 15 days by creating, modifying, and disabling additional filters based on tags.
 Set a percentage of spans matching each filter to be retained.
 Any span that is retained has its corresponding trace saved as well, and when it is viewed in the Trace Explorer, the complete trace is available.

 Note: In order for you to search by tag in the Trace Explorer, the span that directly contains the searched-upon tag must have been indexed by a retention filter.

 - Define the retention query by adding any span tag.
 Choose to retain all spans with the defined tags, only service entry spans (selected by default), or only trace root spans.

 - Set a percentage of spans matching these tags to be indexed.